-As the small off-road engine (SORE) owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
-CPE recommends that you retain all your receipts covering maintenance on your small off-road engine (SORE), but CPE cannot deny warranty coverage solely for the lack of receipts.
+As the small off-road engine owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
+CPE recommends that you retain all your receipts covering maintenance on your small off-road engine, but CPE cannot deny warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

-As the small off-road engine (SORE) owner, you should be aware that CPE may deny you warranty coverage if your small off-road engine (SORE) or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
+As the small off-road engine owner, you should be aware that CPE may deny you warranty coverage if your small off-road engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.

-You are responsible for presenting your small off-road engine to an Authorized CPE distribution center, service center or alternate service outlet as described in (3)(f) below or CPE dealer or CPE, Santa Fe Springs, Ca. as soon as the problem exists.
+You are responsible for presenting your small off-road engine to an Authorized CPE distribution center, service center or alternate service outlet as described in (3)(f) below or CPE dealer or CPE, Las Vegas, NV. as soon as the problem exists.
 The warranty repairs shall be completed in a reasonable amount of time, not to exceed 30 days.